vonforum/bevy_schedules_ext/README.md

 Since running a schedule requires exclusive world access, schedules can't run in parallel.
-The systems in them will follow all the regular Bevy rules for system execution order, but if you need to group systems and those groups to run in parallel, you should use Bevy's Sets instead.
+The systems in them will follow all the regular Bevy rules for system execution order, but if you need to group systems and those groups to potentially run in parallel, you should use Bevy's Sets instead.

 # License